syllod/Custom-Author-Image-for-Astra_wp-plugin/README.md

 - Adds a custom image field to the user profile for setting a custom author image.
 - Displays the custom author image in the author box on single post pages.
-- Removes the link to the author archive page.

 ## Installation